About us

 UNDP is acting as a catalyst to accelerate climate action and promote the green development agenda aimed at reducing the country’s carbon footprint.
 UNDP supported the Government of Moldova in developing an enabling framework for the green transition and initiated actions to promote resource-efficient and circular economy, low-carbon transportation, and clean energy in line with the EU Accession requirements.
 The enhanced National Determined Contribution, adoption of the Low Emission Development Programme, Programme on Climate Adaptation, Law on Climate, Law on F-gases, etc., set the grounds and necessary pre-conditions for an improved environmental governance at the national level.

 The role of local communities in ensuring a green, just, and resilient transition was acknowledged by supporting various programmes on low carbon urban development across the country, as well as supporting local authorities in mainstreaming resilience and disaster risk management into local development strategies.
 UNDP further supported the implementation of adaptation and resilience-building initiatives, with strong gender-responsive anchoring.
-Strategic interventions such as the expansion of agro-, hydro-, and meteorological networks, expansion of electric vehicle charging stations to 70 units, implementation of two National Programmes, namely, the Green Home and Replacement of old electric appliances Eco-Voucher Programme, with 50,000 people as target beneficiaries, have significantly contributed to the enhanced country’s low carbon and resilient development.
+Strategic interventions such as the expansion of agro-, hydro-, and meteorological networks, expansion of electric vehicle charging stations, implementation of two National Programmes, namely, the Green Home and Replacement of old electric appliances Eco-Voucher Programme, have significantly contributed to the enhanced country’s low carbon and resilient development.
 Additionally, the development and endorsement of the climate budget tagging methodology enhanced transparency and accountability in public climate finance, with the view to design similar mechanisms for green financing.

 On just energy transition, UNDP engaged with the residential and private sectors to enhance adoption of energy-efficient and renewable practices and technologies.
 In addition, UNDP facilitated the conceptualization of transformation of the national electricity grid to a smart one, through piloting smart metering technology, which is laying the foundation for improved evidence-based decision-making in the energy sector.
 Similarly, UNDP was committed to serving as a platform for fostering regulatory innovations for the energy sector in a sandbox environment, such as energy communities and differentiated tariffs on electricity for end users.
 UNDP provided technical assistance to finalize and operationalize the integrated National Energy and Climate Plan as an integrated 10-year plan that detailed steps to meet the energy efficiency, renewable energy, and other targets for 2030, in line with the EU Regulation on the governance of the energy union and EU’s clean energy package.